community-based programming

 our approach

-peer health exchange in the classrooms
+peer health exchange in the community

-near peer health education
+health education

 Receive comprehensive training

-Build trust and relate to students
+Build trust and healthy relationships

-Connect students to youth-friendly health resources and care
+Connect participants to health resources and care

 peer-to-peer health education

 The Peer-to-Peer model was launched in 2022 in Boston and Chicago.
-Peer Mentors train high schoolers to facilitate PHE health curriculum to their fellow students.
+Peer Mentors train young people to facilitate PHE health curriculum to their fellow students.
 Facilitators are trained on mental health, and/or sexual health, and/or substance use, professional development, public speaking skills, as well as on local public health resources.
 Facilitators regularly meet with their Peer Mentors for support, and receive a monthly stipend or course credit towards high school graduation.

 Learn about health education